toddgl/FairSystemProject/docs/README.md

 ### Framework Used ###

 The system has been build using Django 3.2 and a Postgresql database.
-This web page provides a good overview on Django: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction - automatic![Django Overview](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction)
+This web page provides a good overview on Django : https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction - automatic![Django Overview](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction)